TCL QM8K TV Review

 Sports

-The TCL QM8K is a great TV for watching sports.
-Its motion handling is decent overall, so fast-action sports are clear and smooth for the most part.
+The TCL QM8K is a very good TV for watching sports.
 Colors are bright and vibrant, and it's bright enough that you don't really have to worry about glare in a bright room.
 Its viewing angle is mediocre, though, so it's not a perfect choice for a wide seating arrangement.
+Unfortunately, the edges of fast-moving players and objects are noticeably blurry, and there are some color artifacts, which affect motion clarity in fast-paced sports like hockey.

 Pros